Greetings and welcome, ladies and gentlemen, music lovers, thrill seekers, conversationalists, sports fans all across the fruited plane.

 That's all true, too.

-I would prefer sacrificial lamb to uh animal.
+I would prefer sacrificial lamb to animal.

-But but you're right.
+But you're right.

 Your point is on par with our previous caller.

-They could not destroy her, like was the business model.
+They could not destroy her like was the business model.

-The bimbo eruption unit was there to destroy every Monica Lewinsky who surfaced, no matter how or where.
+The Bimbo eruption unit was there to destroy every Monica Lewinsky who surfaced, no matter how or where.

 Paula Jones, Kathleen Willie, Juanita Broderick, the list goes on.